anasderkaoui/AutoRCX/Code/Autonomous RC Car ARDUINO code.md

 `/* Replacing delay with its alternative is not a good idea for every function */`<br />

-// The following libraries will be used to control the servo motor, the DC motor and the sensors `#include <Servo.h>`<br />
+// The following libraries will be used to control the servo motor, the DC motor and the sensors <br />
+`#include <Servo.h>`<br />
 `#include <Wire.h>`<br />
 `#include <VL53L0X.h>`<br />

-// Ultrasonic sensors setup
+// Ultrasonic sensors setup <br />
 `// HC-SR04 Front Right Sensor`<br />
 `#define echoPin1 8 // attach pin D8 Arduino to pin Echo of HC-SR04`<br />
 `#define trigPin1 9 //attach pin D9 Arduino to pin Trig of HC-SR04`<br />